edpeyton/rpsi/README.md

 the PSI to be misstated.
 Practitioners of the PSI (particularly model validators) often define arbitrary thresholds for the PSI, which when crossed, they interpret as meaningful indicators of some underlying change in behaviour.

+> These arbitrary thresholds are typically values of 5%, 10%, etc. and
+> are often mapped to outputs of *Very stable*, *Stable*, …, *Very
+> unstable*.

-These arbitrary thresholds are typically values of 5%, 10%, etc. and are often mapped to outputs of *Very stable*, *Stable*, …, *Very unstable*.
-These values are common in the credit risk literature but are without justification.
+These prescribed values are common in the credit risk literature but are without justification.

-In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul, 2018).
+In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul, 2018) that provide better meaning than those currently perpetuated in the industry.

 ## Moving away from arbitrary thresholds